Medical Students

 • Serve as a repository of contact information to set up initial contacts between mentors and mentees;

-• Provide high quality mentors to medical students, residents, and early career psychiatrists;
+• Provide high quality mentors to medical students, residents/fellows, early career psychiatrists and general members;

 • Encourage students to engage with OPPA to serve on a committee, attend advocacy events, write an article for the newsletter and more; and